-Once you have been contacted by the Home Child Care Provider, you and your child will be invited for an in-home interview/meet and greet.
+Once you have been contacted by the supervisor, you and your child will be invited for a tour and orientation.
 This practice will help to ensure families are well informed about our program philosophy, curriculum, and that our programs are meeting your child and family's needs.
-If the interview is a success, parent(s) will be invited to sign a contract with the Selfemployed Home Child Care Provider and to register their child(ren) with the YMCA.
+If the tour is a success, parent(s)/guardian(s) will be invited to register their child(ren).